alphagov/government-digital-strategy/source/partials/_action11-case-study.md

 John Sheridan talks about how APIs have been used by the National Archives to open up access to legislation.gov.uk.
 [Read more »](case-studies/government-as-platform/ "Read the Government as platform' case study")
 {/div}

+Tim O'Reilly talks about why government should be allowing outside developers to build applications against its data.